CoRS-Tech/DiscordCyberBot/TermsOfService.md

 ## 7. Governing Law

 7.1.
-These Terms shall be governed by and construed in accordance with the laws of [Your Jurisdiction], without regard to its conflict of law provisions.
+These Terms shall be governed by and construed in accordance with the laws of your local jurisdiction, without regard to its conflict of law provisions.

 ## 8. Contact Information

 8.1.
-If you have any questions about these Terms, please contact us at [Contact Email].
+If you have any questions about these Terms, please contact us at coroys95@gmail.com.

 By using the Bot, you agree to abide by these Terms of Service.
 If you do not agree to these Terms, please refrain from using the Bot.